Volkswagen successfully defends itself against high GDPR fine and warnings

 The fourth warning concerned data processing in the context of an additional audit carried out on the basis of an administrative agreement between VW and the US Environmental Protection Agency (EPA).
 The aim of this measure was to secure long-term access to public contracts in the USA.
 To this end, an auditor was appointed to further develop the internal compliance management system and check that it was being adhered to.

-However, the LfD objected to the fact that VW once again transmitted personal data to this auditor, partly pseudonymized and partly with real names, without adequately informing the employees concerned about the type, scope and purpose of the data processing.
-In this case, too, the supervisory authority relied on the view that pseudonymization does not lead to depersonalization if a third party is able to assign the data to real persons with reasonable effort.
+However, the LfD objected to the fact that VW once again personal data partly pseudonymized, partly with clear names to this auditor without sufficiently informing the employees concerned about the type, scope and purpose of the data processing.
+In this case, too, the Supervisory authority to the view that the Pseudonymization does not lead to depersonalization if a third party is able to assign the data to real persons with reasonable effort.
 The court followed this reasoning and also judged the information provided by VW to be inadequate.
-According to the court, general information or delayed information does not meet the requirements of Art.
-13 and 14 GDPR.
+General notices or delayed information satisfy the requirements of Art.
+13 and 14 GDPR in the opinion of the court.

 Warning 5: Missing processing directory at the start of the audit

-The fifth warning concerned VW's failure to create an independent processing directory in accordance with Art.
-30 GDPR at the start of the EPO audit.
-VW argued that the existing register from the monitorship was sufficient.
+The fifth warning concerned VW's failure to submit an independent audit report at the beginning of the EPA audit.
+Processing directory pursuant to Art.
+30 GDPR to be created.
+VW argued that the existing list from the monitorship was sufficient.
 However, the court rejected this argument: although there were thematic overlaps, these were two formally independent data processing operations with different purposes and addressees.

-Although the later completion of the list was taken into account in the judgment to mitigate the penalty, the court nevertheless deemed the warning to be lawful.
-The supervisory authority was therefore entitled to issue a warning to draw attention to the obligation to document and its importance for the verifiability of data protection processes.
+Although the fact that the list was made up later was taken into account in the judgment to mitigate the penalty, the court nevertheless deemed the warning to be lawful.
+The Supervisory authority was therefore entitled to issue a warning about the obligation to Documentation and their significance for the verifiability of data protection processes.

-Conclusion: The court makes it clear that a separate register pursuant to Art.
-30 GDPR is required even in the case of formal proximity to other data processing operations, provided that the purpose or structure of the processing differs.
+Conclusion: The court makes it clear that a separate list pursuant to Art.
+30 GDPR is necessary even in the case of formal proximity to other data processing operations, provided that the purpose or structure of the Processing differentiate.
 From the perspective of the supervisory authorities, the lack of such a register is also an indication of structural deficits in data protection management.

 Reading tip: BfDI imposes fines of 45 million euros on Vodafone